usgs/libcomcat/docs/cli.md

 ## getpager
 ---
 The `getpager` script summarizes estimated exposures and losses for events.
+Note: By default, losses and exposures are summed over all affected countries - use the --get-countries option to see those exposures and losses broken out for each affected country.

 ### Required Arguments